mmarovich/MERN-starter/README.md

  1. Fork and/or clone repository
  2. Change remote: ``git remote set-url origin git://new.url.here``
  3. cd into folder
+ 4. `npm install` will install both back-end and front-end packages.
- 4. ``yarn start`` will run both front-end and back-end
+ 5. ``yarn start`` will run both front-end and back-end
- 5. Happy coding
+ 6. Happy coding

 Feel free to request any features, but I'd like to keep it as bare-bones as possible.